-We are pleased to bring you the views of the board, staff and members of FAMM on proposed amendments to the federal Sentencing Guidelines.
-The amendments you adopt can have a lasting impact on the 39,000 federal prisoners and their many loved ones who hear from and communicate with FAMM on a regular basis.
-We work to keep them informed and you apprised of their issues, concerns, and opinions.
-We are keenly interested in providing you context drawn from their unique perspectives.
-We welcome this opportunity to address several of the proposals and issues for comment on their behalf.

-1. First Offenders/Alternatives to Incarceration
+We are always pleased to bring you the views of the board, staff and members of FAMM on proposed amendments to the federal Sentencing Guidelines.
+The guidelines have touched many lives, including those of our own members - 35,000 prisoners and 40,000 individuals outside prison.
+We appreciate the Commission's work to amend and improve the guidelines and, as always, welcome this opportunity to share our views on one of the proposals: First Offenders/Alternatives to Incarceration.